Who we are…

-KEW Tuition offers affordable educational support to children and young people from 5 to 18.
-Established in 2007, we are located on school premises in Brent.
-We welcome students from within the area and surrounding boroughs.
+KEW Tuition offers educational support to children and young people from 5 to 18.
+Established in 2007, we work with children and families from Brent and surrounding boroughs.

 In partnership with parents/carers and schools, we aim to identify and remove barriers to learning by raising pupil’s self-esteem and improving attainment in order for pupils to become confident learners.
 We also support those who are already exceeding targets by progressing towards outstanding performance.

 We invite parents/carers and pupils to discuss their educational needs and indicate areas of concern, at point of registration.
 This gives us an understanding of individual needs in order to provide an efficient service.
-KEW Tuition offers support with homework and coursework, based on a ratio of 6 pupils to 1 tutor.
-If special educational needs are identified, arrangements will be made to offer additional support.
+KEW offers support with homework, if special educational needs are identified, arrangements will be made to offer additional support.

 Assessments and Reporting

 Regular assessments in Math, Reading, Writing and Spelling take place monitoring progress followed by end of term reports and parent/tutor meetings twice per year.

 Classes take place during term times on weekday evenings online and Saturday morning within school setting.